 Unit 2: Communicating Climate 1: The Science of Climate Change

-This unit enables students to develop their graphing skills and their ability to effectively communicate scientific, climate change data.
+This unit enables students to develop their graphing skills and their ability to effectively communicate scientific climate change data.
 Students will achieve a deeper understanding of climate change data and will make observations and interpretations of climate variability.
-Students will also practice their scientific communication skills as they interpret climate change data and explain the science of climate change to a non-specialist audience using a blog.
+Students will also practice their scientific communication skills as they interpret climate change data and use a blog to explain the science of climate change to a non-specialist audience.

 By the end of this unit, students will be able to: